chankruze/Andro-Firmware-Tool/README.md

 What operations can it perform ?

 #### Requirements
-Python was required for initial builds but now this is not required.
+Python was required for initial builds but now this is not required as the python source files are precompiled to avoid this dependency.

 #### These tools:
-1. Decrypt Google's new Brotli Encryption and convert system.new.dat.br to system.new.dat (more on [Brotli](https://en.wikipedia.org/wiki/Brotli))
+1. Decrypt Google's new Brotli Encryption and convert system.new.dat.br to system.new.dat (more on [Brotli Encryption](https://en.wikipedia.org/wiki/Brotli))
 2. Convert system.new.dat to system image(ext4)
 3. Extract system folder directly from system.new.dat with the help of system.transfer.list
 4. Unpack system folder & fils from system.img(etx4)
+5. The modified 7-zip can decompress the lz4 compression algorithm(git repo of [Lz4](https://github.com/lz4/lz4/))

 #### Upcoming tools:
 1. Will add Tool to convert Motorola stock firmware spilted system files(system.img_sparsechunk.x) to system.img(ext4)